lb3361/gigatron-lb/extension-crazy/rtl/README.md

-# RTL Projects.
+# Verilog code for the CPLD

-This directory contains the programming information for the CPLD.
+File `ise-main/main.jed` contains the programming information for the CPLD.

-There are two projects

-* `ise-full/full.jed` only attempts to achieve parity with the v7 extension boards (the "dual drive" boards) without any enhanced video or audio.
-This is also a playground for setting up the memory timings.
-The Verilog source file is `fulltop.v`.

-* `ise-main/main.jed` is the main project with support for enhanced video and pwm output.
-It is compiled from source file `top.v`.
+A good way to do this is to use program `xc3sprog` with a FTDI232 cable.

+To regenerate this file from the source `top.v`, `top.ucf`, and from the settings found in `ise-main/main.tcl`, you must make sure that the shell scripts found in directory `script` invoke the Xilinx ISE Webpack `xtclsh` program.
+The default script searches a Wine install of the Win7 version or a Linux install which can be capricious because it relies on lots of obselete libraries.